-- Composition of groups: staff will watch for evidence of exclusion of certain people, taking into account all protected characteristics including pupils' cultural background, linguistic needs and any disability. - Equality of opportunity in taking a full part in class. - Adaptation Differentiation of teaching materials, including taking account of strategies, targets and different needs.
+- Composition of groups: staff will watch for evidence of exclusion of certain people, taking into account all protected characteristics including pupils' cultural background, linguistic needs and any disability. - Equality of opportunity in taking a full part in class. - Adaptation of teaching materials, including taking account of strategies and targets. - Provision for more able children.